marijnh/Eloquent-JavaScript/14_dom.md

 Navigating these ((link))s among parents, children, and siblings is often useful.
-But if we want to find a specific node in the document, reaching it by starting at `document.body` and blindly following a fixed path of links is a bad idea.
+But if we want to find a specific node in the document, reaching it by starting at `document.body` and following a fixed path of links is a bad idea.
 Doing so bakes assumptions into our program about the precise structure of the document—a structure you might want to change later.
 Another complicating factor is that text nodes are created even for the ((whitespace)) between nodes.
 The example document's body tag does not have just three children (`<h1>` and two `<p>` elements) but actually has seven: those three, plus the spaces before, after, and between them.

 {{index searching, "href attribute", "getElementsByTagName method"}}